Futures signal traders pare bets on Fed rate hike in 2015

-NEW YORK (Reuters) - Most U.S. federal funds futures for second-half 2015 delivery hit contract highs early Tuesday as traders pared their bets that the Federal Reserve would raise short-term interest rates next year due to concerns about a flagging global economy.
+NEW YORK, Oct 14 (Reuters) - Most U.S. federal funds futures for second-half 2015 delivery hit contract highs early Tuesday as traders pared their bets that the Federal Reserve would raise short-term interest rates next year due to concerns about a flagging global economy.

 Recent disappointing business data on Europe, China and Japan, together with a surging U.S. dollar, stoked bets on slowing growth ahead for the United States and that the Federal Reserve would delay plans to move away from its near zero interest rate policy in mid-2015.